Massive Attack: Massive Attack and Adam Curtis

 Del Naja conceived and designed an eight-night festival with filmmaker Adam Curtis—in collaboration with UVA (United Visual Artists)—that premiered in Manchester, UK in July 2013.
 The festival featured Curtis's film, unofficially titled The Plan, which was projected on a huge screen surrounding the audience, while music from Massive Attack was interweaved throughout the film.
 Del Naja, who orchestrated the film's soundtrack, described the experience as a "collective hallucination" and the film was also shown at the Manchester International Festival in July 2013.
 Music created by Del Naja for the festival became the score for a BBC production entitled HyperNormalisation in 2016.

-In 2019, Del Naja and Adam Curtis teamed up for a second time on a live show based on the band's Mezzanine album.
+Del Naja and Adam Curtis teamed up in 2019 for a second time on a live show based on the band's Mezzanine album.
 The show challenged the idea of nostalgia and power, and featured machine learning GANS and deep fakes from Mario Klingemann, as well as new films from Curtis that were used to tell a narrative story.
 They were used as visuals for cover versions of non Massive Attack songs based on samples and loops that made up the album's identity.

 Mezzanine DNA

-In April 2019, it was reported that Massive Attack had encoded Mezzanine into DNA to mark the 20th anniversary of the seminal 1998 album.
+It was reported in April 2019 that Massive Attack had encoded Mezzanine into DNA to mark the 20th anniversary of the seminal 1998 album.
 The album has also been made available in the form of a matte black spray paint can.
 A limited number of spray cans will contain the DNA encoded audio within matte black paint and each can will contain approximately one million copies of the album.
-Addressing the novel storage method, Del Naja – who is also known as a graffiti artist as ‘3D' – said: “It’s a creative way to store your back catalogue, although DNA-encoded spray paint is unlikely to be adopted by street artists seeking anonymity”.
+Addressing the novel storage method, Del Naja – who is also known as a graffiti artist as '3D' – said: "It’s a creative way to store your back catalogue, although DNA-encoded spray paint is unlikely to be adopted by street artists seeking anonymity".